Sign Up

 • Use a sterile cannula, needle, or syringe to enter a multiple-dose vial.

-• Do not leave a multi-dose vial in the immediate area where patient care is delivered, store multi-dose vials as per the manufacturer's instructions.
+• Do not leave a multi-dose vial in the immediate area where patient care is delivered, and store multi-dose vials as per the manufacturer's instructions.

 The OSHA Bloodborne Pathogens Standard recommendations for the safe use of needles and sharps are listed below: